ProjetPP/projetpp.github.io/documentation.md

 Published on November the 4th, 2014.

-Presentation of our achievements after one month and a half of work, at the half of the school semester.
+Presentation of our achievements after one month and a half of work (half of the school semester).

 ####[Project proposal](documentation/proposal.pdf)